-Air traffic controllers have a backup system for communicating if radio communication fails.
-Controllers use a light gun with different colors to pass instructions to vehicle drivers.
-If an operator working on a runway or taxiway experiences radio communication failure the operator should turn his or her vehicle towards the tower, then start flashing the vehicles headlights.
-The controller will use the light gun to communicate instructions to the operator.
-The light gun response may take some time if the controller's attention is directed towards another part of the airport.
-The operator at this point should try another frequency, or telephone the tower if a phone is available.
-Be Patient!!
+Air traffic controllers have a backup system for communicating in the event that they lose communication with a vehicle in the maneuvering area.
+Located in the ATC tower is a very bright light gun with different colors used to pass instructions to vehicle drivers.
+If you are ever working on a runway or taxiway and your radio quits, you should turn your vehicle towards the tower, start flashing your headlights and the controller will signal you with the light gun.
+This may take some time if the controller's attention is directed towards another part of the airport.
+Alternatively, try another frequency on your radio or telephone the tower if you have access to a phone.
+BE PATIENT!
 Even a failed radio is not an excuse for proceeding without a proper clearance.
-Once it is obvious the tower is not responding the driver of the affected vehicle must leave the maneuvering area immediately while looking out and giving way to aircraft.
-He shall also continue to look out for light signals from the direction of GSIA Tower and react accordingly.
-The following is a explanation of the light gun signals followed by a handy chart that can be printed and kept by the driver:
+In the event that all means of communication fail- the driver of the affected vehicle must leave the maneuvering area immediately while looking out and giving way to aircraft.
+The following is an explanation of the light gun signals followed by a handy chart that can be printed and kept by the driver:

-- Continuous GREEN Light directed at the vehicle: The driver is authorized to enter and drive on the runway or taxiway. - Continuous RED Light directed at the vehicle: The driver shall stop the vehicle immediately. - Intermittent RED Light is directed at the vehicle: The driver must drive the vehicle clear of the runway or taxiway immediately.

-- Intermittent GREEN Light is directed at the vehicle: The driver whose vehicle has been ordered to stay clear of the runway or taxiway may return to the runway or taxiway. - Intermittent WHITE Light is directed at the vehicle: The driver is to return at once to his starting point. - Alternating Red and Green: General warning signal means to use extreme caution.
+- Continuous GREEN Light directed at the vehicle the driver is authorized to enter and drive on the runway or taxiway; - Continuous RED Light directed at the vehicle the driver shall stop the vehicle immediately; - Intermittent RED Light is directed at the vehicle the driver must drive the vehicle clear of the runway or taxiway immediately; - Intermittent GREEN Light is directed at the vehicle the driver whose vehicle has been ordered to stay clear of the runway or taxiway may return to the runway or taxiway; and - Intermittent WHITE Light is directed at the vehicle' the driver is to return at once to his starting point. - Alternating Red and Green is a General warning signal.
+Use extreme caution.

 ATC Light Gun Signals

 COLOR ON THE GROUND IN THE AIR

 Cleared For Takeoff Cleared To Land

-Cleared For Taxi Retum For Landing (to be followed by steady green)
+Cleared For Taxi Return For Landing (to be followed by steady green)

 Stop Give Way To Other Aircraft and Continue Circling

 Taxi Clear Of The Runway Airport Unsafe, Do Not Land

 Return To Starting Point Not Applicable

 Exercise Extreme Caution